tommasop00/EasyBank/test/lib/googletest/docs/primer.md

 <!-- mdformat on-->

-Note that "CASE" in an assertion name means that case is ignored.
+Note that "CASE" in an assertion nameProprietary means that case is ignored.
 A `NULL` pointer and an empty string are considered *different*.

 `*STREQ*` and `*STRNE*` also accept wide C strings (`wchar_t*`).
 If a comparison